-Many websites out there, including us, are posting code snippets that can be added to your website to modify some sort of functionality in WordPress.
+Many websites post code snippets that can be added to websites to modify the functionality in WordPress.
 Most websites post these code snippets without instructions on how to add them to your site.

 The contrary is true as most website owners never learned how to add code to their site.
 In this post I’ll walk you through how to add a code snippet to your website.
 There are a couple different ways, and I will discuss the most popular ones.

 This is the most common way of adding a code snippet to a website.
 WordPress standards recommend the use of a child theme.
 When not using a child theme, any modifications of the functions.php file will be lost when the theme is updated.